 Also of interest is that Owasso has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Owasso in 2010 was $27,800, which is wealthy relative to Oklahoma, and upper middle income relative to the rest of the US.
-This equates to an annual income of $111,200 for a family of four.
+The per capita income in Owasso in 2018 was $31,468, which is wealthy relative to Oklahoma, and middle income relative to the rest of the US.
+This equates to an annual income of $125,872 for a family of four.
 However, Owasso contains both very wealthy and poor people as well.

 Owasso is a very ethnically-diverse city.
 The people who call Owasso home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Owasso residents report their race to be White, followed by Native American.
-Important ancestries of people in Owasso include Irish, English, Italian, and Scottish.
+Important ancestries of people in Owasso include German, English, Irish, French, and European.

 The most common language spoken in Owasso is English.
 Other important languages spoken here include Spanish and Miao/Hmong.